joehalloran/sql-coursework/README.md

 However a BNF code describes a particular drug at particular dosage and in a particular form.
 This seemed too narrow, as the same drug, when prescribed in different forms and at quantities, is counted separately.

-For this reason, and after looking the Chemical table, I decided the look at the first 9 characters of the bnf code.
+For this reason, and after looking at the Chemical table, I decided the look at the first 9 characters of the BNF code.
+This seemed to reflect the drug genus, as opposed to exact name and dosage.

 ```
 select * from chemical where chemical_sub_code = "0212000Y0";